List of Mario educational games: Mario's Game Gallery

 Mario's Game Gallery features five traditional games which play very similarly to their real world counterparts but with Mario themes.
-The player faces off against Mario (voiced by Charles Martinet in his first appearance) in these games.
+The player faces off against Mario in these games.
+Mario's Game Gallery was the first game in the Mario franchise to feature Charles Martinet as the voice of Mario, and he has continued to voice the character in all subsequent Mario games.
 While the game and its re-release Mario's FUNdamentals have been praised by some, others consider it to be one of the worst games to feature Mario.